accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ## TSV to Postgres Database.

 ### Project Summary
 This project is a Python Jupyter Notebook script designed to efficiently upload very large TSV (Tab-Separated Values) files to a PostgreSQL database.
-It was created specifically for the IMDb public dataset but is adaptable for other large datasets.
+It was created specifically for the IMDb public dataset but is adaptable.
 It uses chunking for memory efficiency and intelligently determines data types.

 ### Q&A Snapshot
 *   **Q: What is the main challenge this script solves?**
     A: It solves the memory and performance issues associated with uploading huge data files (like the IMDb dataset) into a PostgreSQL database.
 *   **Q: How does it handle large files without running out of memory?**
     A: It processes files in manageable chunks.
 Instead of loading an entire file into memory, it reads and uploads the data piece by piece.
-*   **Q: What are its key features?**
-    A: Its features include memory-efficient unzipping, intelligent data type detection to optimize the database schema, chunked processing, and specialized enhancements for creating relationships and lookup tables for the IMDb dataset.
 *   **Q: What technologies were used in this script?**
     A: This project is a Python script designed to run in a Jupyter Notebook.
 It uses the Pandas library for data manipulation and SQLAlchemy for interacting with the PostgreSQL database.

-© 2024 Accaderi.
-All rights reserved.

----

-# Page: software/projects/ai/project9.html
-## RAG Chatbot with Gemini

-### Project Summary
-This project is the very chatbot application you are currently interacting with.
-It is a sophisticated, bilingual (English/Hungarian) assistant built with a RAG (Retrieval-Augmented Generation) architecture.
-Its purpose is to act as a knowledgeable team member, providing accurate, context-aware answers based on a curated knowledge base.
-The entire system is designed with a serverless backend for security and scalability, and a modern frontend for a seamless user experience.

-### Q&A Snapshot
-*   **Q: What is the RAG Chatbot with Gemini project?**
-    A: It is the application you are using right now.
-It's a custom-built AI assistant designed to provide information about our services and projects in a conversational way.

-*   **Q: What are the main features of this chatbot?**
-    A: The key features are its bilingual support (English/Hungarian), conversational memory to understand follow-up questions, an advanced RAG architecture to ensure factual answers, and interactive navigation buttons to guide users on the website.

-*   **Q: What technology does this chatbot use?**
-    A: The backend is a serverless Node.js function hosted on Vercel.
-It uses Google's Gemini models for language generation and understanding.
-The frontend is built with vanilla HTML, CSS, and JavaScript and runs securely in an iframe.

-*   **Q: How does its conversational memory work?**
-    A: It uses a "smart retrieval" pipeline.
-For follow-up questions, it first uses an LLM to rewrite the vague query (e.g., "tell me more") into a specific, standalone question based on the conversation history.
-This ensures the subsequent knowledge base search is highly accurate.